 Another option is to think outside the box – in this case, think outside the grocery store.
 There are plenty of CSAs or Community Supported Associations to get local produce from.
 Some pickup locations are even closer than the nearest grocery store.

-For meat, Zaycon Fresh is a great alternative to the meat sold in the grocery store.
+For meat, ButcherBox is a great alternative to the meat sold in the grocery store.
 Personally, I think it is higher quality than what I can find elsewhere.
 (Unless your meal is cooked straight from the farm or ranch, which call yourself lucky.)

 Bottom Line on Cost of Healthy Eating

 No, eating healthy does not have to cost a fortune.

 It may take a little bit more planning and strategizing.
 But, the cost of healthy eating does not need to eat a hole into your monthly spending.

 If you think that I may be crazy and live in a super low-cost area, there is a study to back up my personal claims.
 In 2013, Harvard School of Public Health determined it cost only $1.50 per day to eat healthier.
 Yep, that is true.
 Add in the cost of inflation and it takes $1.61 per day to eat healthier.

 For less than $50 per month, one person can eat healthier.
 A family of four would cost an additional $200 per month.